samuelmullin/sparkfun-inventors-kit-nerves/circuit1b/base/README.md

 `led_gpio: 26` - The GPIO pin used to control the LED `max_reading: 27235` - The max value we expect to receive from our potentiometer.
 This may vary and it can be adjusted up or down if things are not behaving as expected
 `adc1115_address: 72` - The default for the ADS1115, but since it can be changed it is not hard coded.
-`adc_gain: 6144` - The amount of gain to apply to the value read - this impacts the full scale range.
+`adc_gain: 4096` - The amount of gain to apply to the value read - this impacts the full scale range.
 Accepted values are: 6144, 4096, 2048, 1024, 512, 256.
-6144 works best for ads1115 when a 5v reference is used.
+Since the logic on the Raspberry Pi is 3.3v, we use 4096.

 A quick note - to play around with these values while the project is running, these configuration values can be modified by using `Application.put_env/3`